nextrapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

   Example: `strapi uninstall graphql --delete-files` will remove the plugin `strapi-plugin-graphql` and all the files in `./extensions/graphql`

 :::caution
-Some plugins have admin panel integrations, your admin panel might have to be rebuilt.
+Some plugins have admin panel integrations; your admin panel might have to be rebuilt.
 This can take some time.
 :::

 ## strapi console

-Start the server and eval commands in your application in real time.
+Start the server and eval commands in your application in real-time.

 ```bash
 strapi console